 D64 was officially named ‘Coldstream Guardsman’ on April 29th.

-During May Colwich’s loaner Type 2 changed from D7578 to D5195 and D7526 was loaned to March for covering a roundtrip Colwich - Whitemoor working.
+During May Colwich’s loaner Type 2 changed from D7578 to D5195, whilst D7526 was loaned to March in order to cover a roundtrip Colwich - Whitemoor working.

 May 1st’s FA cup final found at least twenty five specials from Liverpool coming down the WCML, electrically hauled to Rugby where diesels took over, with at least five reaching Wembley Hill via the Great Central, including two hauled by D16 & D18.
 A month earlier on April 3rd four specials from the East Midlands had also reached Wembley via much running over the GC lines, D11 being noted on one of the specials.

-On the south coast the Type 2s made regular visits on excursions and specials, visiting Eastbourne during May were D7513 & 5291 (11th) and D7595 & 7574 (25th), both trips had originated on the ER.
+On the south coast the Type 2s made regular visits on excursions and specials, visiting Eastbourne during May were D7513 & D5291 (11th) and D7595 & D7574 (25th), both trips had originated on the ER.
 D5025 visited Littlehampton with an excursion from Hemel Hempstead on May 22nd.
-A remarkable visitor on May 16th to Newhaven was D67 (?) for testing in the area prior to approval being given for the Peaks and EE Type 4’s to handle the summer car sleeper workings.
+A remarkable visitor on May 16th to Newhaven was D67 (?) for testing in the area prior to approval being given for the Peaks and EE Type 4s to handle the summer car sleeper workings.
 They were restricted to working between Latchmere Junction and Newhaven/Eastbourne dependent on severe speed restrictions at certain junctions.

 For the period of the summer timetable (June 14th - October 2nd) the ‘Waverley’ was restored to service in its original timetable paths - 10.15 ex Edinburgh & 9.15 ex St Pancras, diagrammed again for Peak haulage.
 The Kings Norton - Bathgate car trains were also frequently Peak hauled at this time over the Waverley route, up & down workings would often swap locomotives at Carlisle, with Peaks from almost every depot working these trains.